 Predictive Services keeps an archive of sitreps here.

 The data in those sitreps are as of the previous day.
 When using data from the sitrep published on day d, I write, “at the close of” day d-1.
 For instance, where I wrote, “at the close of 2021-06-08”, the sitrep dated 2021-06-09 provided data for those calcs.

 I obtain acres burned numbers only from the Fires and Acres Year-to-Date (by Protection) table in the sitreps.
 These numbers generally either increase or stay the same over time.
 They may also decrease, in which case a Coordination Center either revised the USFS data, or incorporated revised data from States or other reporting agencies or both.
 This table is a “designated authoritative source”:

 Fires and Acres Year to Date is derived directly from Situation Reports submitted by individual units.
 The ICS-209 program does not provide data for this table.
 Note: this table represents fires and acres by the protecting agency (not by ownership). ...

 The information included in the IMSR comes from Situation and ICS-209 reports, which are typically updated once a day in the evening.
 Both the Situation Report and the ICS-209 program are designated authoritative sources by federal land management agencies.¹ (from Understanding the IMSR)

 The U.S. Energy Information Agency (EIA) publishes data for States yearly.
 The energy-related CO2 data that I use here are from 2018, because 2018 is the most recent year for which State data are available.
-I compare that to 2020 data on acres burned, translated to wildfire-produced CO2 equivalent.
+I compare that to this year’s data on acres burned, translated to wildfire-produced CO2 and equivalent.